PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ### Installing typing module for Python 3.4 (Raspberry Pi)

-In order for the docstrings to work correctly the `typing` module is used.
+In order for the docstrings to work correctly, the `typing` module is used.
 In Python version 3.4 the typing module is not part of Python and must be installed separately.
 You'll see a warning printed on the console if this module isn't installed.

 You can pip install `typing` just like PySimpleGUI.
 However it's not a requirement as PySimpleGUI will run fine without typing installed as it's only used by the docstrings.